decred/dcrdocs/docs/proof-of-stake/ticket-splitting.md

 DCR holders wishing to split a ticket join a "session" with other participants.
 Sessions can be public or private.
 There is typically at least one public session going at all times.
 Participants in a session pledge an amount of DCR they are willing to spend, and when the  total amount pledged by all participants reaches the ticket price, a ticket is automatically purchased.

-Coordination of sessions is currently done on Decred's Slack group in the #ticket_splitting channel, or in the Telegram group located [here](https://t.me/dcrtktsplit).
+Coordination of sessions is currently done in the `#ticketsplitting:decred.org` channel on [Matrix](https://chat.decred.org/), or in the Telegram group located [here](https://t.me/dcrtktsplit).

 ### Voting